-Describe the community based public participation process that culminated in the program proposal.
+Describe the community-based public participation process that culminated in the program proposal.

 A. Describe who was engaged in the identification and development of this program.
 How were they engaged?
 Describe the type, extent, and duration of outreach and engagement conducted to relevant stakeholders.
-What was their feedback and how was it incorporated into the program proposal?
+What was their feedback, and how was it incorporated into the program proposal?
+Describe the strategies used to address engagement challenges that arose due to the COVID-19 pandemic and any unique engagement challenges that the community faced.
 (0-5 points)